This statement is issued in accordance with the requirements of Section 54, Part 6 of the Modern

 c.
 Ultima Corporate Social Responsibility Policy

-· Questionnaire issued to supplier and results reviewed.
-This includes specific questions regarding Slavery, Human Trafficking and employment of young persons (website check to confirm Slavery statement).
+Questionnaire issued to suppliers and results reviewed.
+This includes specific questions regarding Slavery, Human Trafficking and employment of young persons to confirm compliance with the law.
+Where we perceive there to be an elevated risk, due to the nature of the supply, we will seek additional assurances.

 b.
 Existing Suppliers